 - Habitual buying: Every week you go to the grocery store and buy whichever products are cheapest or feature a special offer.
 You have no brand loyalty; this is your habit.

 - Variety-seeking: You’re bored with citrus-scented shower gel, so you choose a cedarwood-scented option.
 The citrus one cleaned your body just fine, but you wanted variety.

 How often do customers use your product/service and how?

-This segment looks at the frequency of customer interaction with your business, and the nature of the interaction (what they do while interacting, which features they use, how long they spend, etc.).
-This can be further segmented into heavy, medium, and light users, and you can update your marketing strategy to target these segments accordingly.
+This behavioural segment looks at the frequency of customer interaction with your business, and the nature of the interaction (what they do while interacting, which features they use, how long they spend, etc.).
+This can be further segmented into heavy or light users (or even more granular), and you can update your marketing strategy to target these segments accordingly.

 3. Benefits sought